 7. PMX-6600 Pro

 This one has a bulky design, but it also has 14 safe outlets.
-It features RFI and EMI filtering, and a digital voltmeter is also present on it.
+It features RFI and EMI filtering, and a digital voltmeter is also on it.
 Moreover, this unit comes with a couple of USB charging ports.

 - ✅【14 Protected Outlets】12 Rear-Panel Outlets for switched & 2 Front-Panel outlets for un-switched convenience outlets, total 15 Amp rating with circuit breaker